kellys-tech/kellys-tech.github.io/README.md

 * image added to background to replace default

 ### About Me
-* contains a place holder image and lorem ipsum text to be replaced in the near future
+* contains a paragraph about me
 * content is reponsive to various screen sizes
 * content sits inside a container within a grid
 * colors set for background and text (in css file)

 ### Portfolio
-* contains place holder image to be replaced in the near future
+* contains screen shots for 2 projects with links to the live site and my github repository
 * content is reponsive to various screen sizes
 * images sit inside a container within a grid
 * colors set for background and text (in css file)